Clean Water and Food Change Everything

 Clean water helps keep children in school, especially young girls who are often responsible for collecting water.
 More time spent in the classroom means a brighter future for boys and girls.

-Access to clean water and climate-smart agriculture help protect livelihoods and communities from the impacts of climate change and environmental shocks and degradation.
-Sustainable agriculture, like our greenhouses, also conserves water and natural resources.
+Access to clean water and climate-smart regenerative agriculture help protect livelihoods and communities from the impacts of climate change and environmental shocks and degradation.
+We strengthen human-climate relationships by utilizing regenerative agriculture techniques, conserving water, and reducing carbon emissions.

-Savings and surplus from water and farming sales translate to income generation.
-These added revenue streams give communities flexibility in their budget and allow them to cover school fees, school supplies and other basic needs.
+Savings and surplus sales from water and agriculture translate to income generation.
+These added revenue streams give communities decision making power in their budget and allow them to invest in their next income generating project.

 Access to a reliable water source alleviates multiple burdens for women and girls, giving women time to stay in school, pursue income-generating activities, and increase overall health and wellness.

-Water and sustainable agriculture provide a platform for our WASH and Agribusiness training.
+Water and regenerative agriculture provide a platform for our WASH and Agribusiness training.
 These programs provide future generations with new skills and expertise, allowing communities to establish income-generating opportunities.